FLOW2090/Robotic-with-RL/README.md

 1. Download Webots software and load the world file `World/nao.wbt` .
 2. Make sure `Tools->Preferences->Python command` is configured correctly according to your Python path.
 You can use Python package managers like `anaconda` or `venv` here.
 3. Run the simulation and you can see the training process.
+4. At the newest commit of branch PPO_DDPG, we implemented PPO.
+At the newest commit of branch AC_REINFORCE, we implemented AC and REINFORCE.
+We also add support to SPOT robot and AIBO robot at corresponding branches.

 ## Files